-1. ECover all-purpose cleaner, £2.55.
+1. ECover all-purpose cleaner, £2.
 2. Mangle and Wringer natural bleach, from £3.50.
-3. Tangent stain remover, £13.18.
+3. Tangent stain remover, £13.
 4. Method Floor Cleaner, £3.
-5. Tincture Eco Kitchen Set, £17.96.
-6. Kinn Eco-Friendly Neroli Laundry Detergent, £8.95.
+5. Tincture Eco Kitchen Set, £19.96.
+6. Kinn Eco-Friendly Neroli Laundry Detergent, £9.85.

 Beyond that, it’s a time for adopting a ‘make do and mend’ attitude.
 From massaging your make-up brushes with cleansers and washing your woolens to steaming out crinkles and polishing your shoes, see what you can do to fully service your wardrobe.

-1. Redecker cashmere clothes brush, £25.90.
+1. Redecker cashmere clothes brush, £31.97.
 2. Liberty London compact sewing box, £19.95.
-3. Arket wool and silk wash, £7.
+3. Arket wool and silk wash, £17.50.
 4. Tangent shoe care set, £59.68.
-5. Liberty London clothing steamer, £110.
+5. Steamery Cirrus No.2 Hand Steamer UK Plug, £110.

 Shed your winter wardrobe, folding items you don’t have room for into compression bags and (moth-proof) storage boxes for safe keeping until the next chilly season.
 Replenish your hangers with your spring and summer essentials, organising these by colour for added aesthetic appeal.